10 Stylish Hairstyles to Complement Your Kimono Rental

-Hairstyles That Suit Kimono
+Hairstyles That Complement Kimono

->Kyoto Kimono Hair Set Plan
+>Kyoto Kimono Rental Hair Set Plan

->Asakusa Kimono Hair Set Plan
+>Asakusa Kimono Rental Hair Set Plan

 Short Hair

-Half-Up with Bun
+Half-Up Bun

 Single Curl